jksiezni/permissive/README.md

 new Permissive.Request(Manifest.permission.ACCESS_FINE_LOCATION).execute(getActivity());
 ```

-Then, you can add callback listeners, that return results of the request.
-You can also ask for more permissions at once:
+You can add callback listeners which return results of the request.
+Also, you can ask for more permissions with a single _Request_:
 ```java
     new Permissive.Request(Manifest.permission.ACCESS_COARSE_LOCATION, Manifest.permission.ACCESS_FINE_LOCATION)
         .whenPermissionsGranted(new PermissionsGrantedListener() {